thedersen/backbone.validation/README.md

 });
 ```

-Note that when switching this on, the error event is no longer triggered.
+Note that when switching this on, Backbone's error event is no longer triggered.

 ## Events